Showcasing wallpaper as art by making it into a canvas!

 And got this beautiful roll from Spoonflower.

-I painted the sides pink to match the wallpaper.
+I painted the sides of the canvas pink to match the wallpaper.

 Figure out where you want the wallpaper to lay on each canvas and cut leaving about an inch on all sides.